 You are more than welcome to join our worship services as a visitor, but if you would like to become a member in our church, please take the first step and contact one of our elders.
 Normally, we expect applicants to have a thorough grasp of the Christian faith as it is articulated in the Three Forms of Unity so that they are able to answer yes to the following questions:

-- Do you believe in the one and only true God who has revealed himself to us in his Word as Father, Son and Holy Spirit?
+- Do you believe in the one and only true God who has revealed himself to us in his Word to be Father, Son and Holy Spirit?

-- Do you believe and confess that even though you were received and born in sin and remain prone to all wickedness, nevertheless have been justified in Christ, adopted by the Father as his child and raised to a new obedience by the Holy Spirit?
+- Do you believe and confess that even though you were received and born in sin and remain prone to all wickedness, nevertheless you have been justified in Christ, adopted by the Father as his child, and raised to a new obedience by the Holy Spirit?

-- Do you believe and confess that the Old and New Testament are the Word of God, that they contain all we need to know for our salvation, and that this teaching is truly and faithfully articulated in the confessions of the Reformed churches and taught in this church?
+- Do you believe and confess that the Old and New Testament are the Word of God, that they contain all we need to know for our salvation, and that this teaching is truly and faithfully articulated in the Reformed confessions and taught in this church?

-- Should you be welcomed into full membership in this church of Christ, do you promise to be a living member of God’s church: to diligently seek and make use of the ministry of the Word and sacraments, to use your gifts willingly and with joy for the benefit and well-being of other members and for the expansion of the kingdom of God, and to submit to Christian admonition and discipline, should you stray in doctrine or in life?
+- Should you be welcomed into full membership in the Reformed Church Tshwane, do you promise to be a living member of God’s church: to diligently seek and make use of the ministry of the Word and sacraments, to use your gifts willingly and with joy for the benefit and well-being of other members and for the expansion of the kingdom of God, and to submit to Christian admonition and discipline, should you stray in doctrine or in life?